-Encroaching woody brush on rangelands in New Mexico, Texas, and the broader Southwestern US has resulted in over 100 million acres of degraded grazing lands, impacting local hydrology, biodiversity, and agricultural productivity.
-The responsible removal of woody brush on these historic grasslands helps increase grazing potential and reduces catastrophic fire risk while enhancing soils, water resources, and habitat.
+Encroaching woody brush on rangelands in the Southwestern U.S. has resulted in the degradation of more than 100 million acres, impacting local hydrology, biodiversity, and agricultural productivity.
+The removal of woody brush on these historic grasslands helps increase grazing potential and reduces risk of catastrophic fire while enhancing soils, water resources, and habitat.
 It also produces a scalable, sustainable source of conservation biomass.

 This material has been successfully processed and tested in European power plants, where conservation biomass has received preferred sustainability status compared to more conventional biomass.